How to Use Tidal on Android Auto: Full Guide with Fixes

 Part 1.
 Does Tidal Work with Android Auto?

 Yes, Tidal is fully compatible with Android Auto.
-This means you can listen to your favorite tracks, playlists, albums, and podcasts directly from the Tidal app while driving.
+This means you can listen to your favorite Tidal music from the Tidal app while driving.
 Tidal is committed to making its service available on multiple devices.
 Tidal stated in March 2018 that Tidal will be compatible with Android auto vehicles.
 Now, Tidal is compatible with over 400 car models.

 To use Tidal with Android Auto, your car must support the Android Auto system (available in most vehicles manufactured after 2016), and you need a device running Android 6.0 (Marshmallow) or higher.
 Once connected, the Tidal app will appear on your car's dashboard interface, where you can browse through your collection, discover new music, and enjoy Tidal's Hi-Fi audio quality while on the go.